nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: When God rescued his family from a nation called Midian, he did it
+  intro: When a woman named Ruth decided she wanted to follow God, she got to be
-    through a guy named Gideon.
-At first, Gideon didn’t think he was strong enough to lead God’s people, but God gave him the strength and help he needed.
-You can read about Gideon in Judges 6-7.
+    part of God’s family.
+You can read her whole story in the book of Ruth.
-  video: U68cIMZSgvQ
+  video: irThVpdeSXk
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020